archernar/cuu/README.md

-cloudtrailmenu                       -a         Menu interface to pick and watch users via cloudtrail cloudtrail-user                      -a         Tracks a user's activity via cloud trail cloudtrail-watch                     -a         Cloudtrail watch a user across multiple profiles
+cloudtrailmenu                       -a         Menu interface to pick and watch users via cloudtrail cloudtrail-user                      -a         Tracks a user's activity via cloud trail cloudtrail-watch                     -a         Cloudtrail watch a user across multiple profiles cloudtrailworld                      -a         CloudTrail report for 100 hour window for user across all regions

 Utility Commands
 utilaccountnumber                    -a         Print account number